matrix-org/synapse/docs/specification.rst

 m.room.message msgtypes
 -----------------------

+..
+TODO-spec
+   How a client should handle unknown message types.

 Each ``m.room.message`` MUST have a ``msgtype`` key which identifies the type of message being sent.
 Each type has their own required and optional keys, as outlined below: